rhubarb414/challenge-03-password-generator/README.md

 See MIT license in repo. _Note that it only applies to the original Javascript lines and not to the code provided by the bootcamp._

 ## Tests
 I spent a lot of time testing this app with variables set for debugging and many console logs.
-Here's a screenshot of the JS console during peak test phase:
+Here's a screenshot of the JS console during peak test phase.
+I was using 4 letter passwords with 4 different character types to maximize the chance I'd be missing one of the types:

 ![screenshot of javascript console that shows the password generator developing the password, and then checking and replacing characters until the password criteria is met](assets/images/testing-example.png)